jamieformation/Bedrock/README.md

 * Includes built in plugins
 * Uses the Twig templating engine through use of the Timber plugin
-* Includes SCSS compiler and Autoprefixer
+* Includes SCSS compiler and AutoPrefixer

 ## Prerequisites